 In July 2020, the New Chaucer Society will be coming to "the land of the Prince-Bishops" – to the ancient cathedral city of Durham, in the north-east of England.
 The 22nd Biennial Congress will take place at the University of Durham's brand-new Teaching and Learning Centre from Monday the 13th of July to Thursday the 16th July.

 The programme will include a reception in the Cloisters (sponsored by Durham's Institute for Medieval and Early Modern Studies), followed by a special concert for delegates in Durham Cathedral (sponsored by the Faculty of Arts and Humanities).
-The (optional) Conference Dinner on Thursday the 16th will take place in the Great Hall of Durham's Castle in both Tuesday the 14th and Thursday the 16th.
+There will be options to dine in the Great Hall of Durham's Castle in both Tuesday the 14th and Thursday the 16th.

 Information about the Congress, the city and how to reach it can be found on these pages (which also contain suggestions for places to visit).
 Further information – for example about the registration-process, accommodation and meals – will appear here in due course.

 The Call for Papers for the 22nd Biennial Congress can also be found on the New Chaucer Society's web-pages at http://newchaucersociety.org.